 Trudy Mae passed away yesterday.
 She had a mouth full of cancerous tumors.
 I didn’t know that and I certainly didn’t see losing her.
 At least not yesterday.

 I took her to the vet for a follow-up to an ear infection that was possibly contributing to swelling on the side of her face.
+She had had an access on the other side of her face just a few weeks before.
+Were they related?
 I did not take her knowing she was leaving the house for the last time.
 It could not have been further from my mind.

 Trudy Mae and her sister Stella Rose were being given away for free in the parking lot in front of the local Dollar General 11 years ago.
 Trudy Mae was diligently and purposefully scrapping six pieces of dirt together in the bottom of the container they were in so she could pee.
 Gotta admire that tenacity.
 I sure did.